A combined GDM--ELLAM--MMOC scheme for advection dominated PDEs: Application: miscible flow model

 \subsubsection{GEM}

 For the GEM scheme, the only regions with unknown volumes are the trace-forward of the injection cells $F_{\dtDisc}(C_+)$ (for the MMOC component) and the traceback of the production cells $F_{-\dtDisc}(C_-)$ (for the ELLAM component).
-Due to global mass conservation, we are sure that after the adjustments, the volume $|F_{-\dtDisc}(C_-)+F_{\dtDisc}(C_+)|$ will be conserved.
-Furthermore, if the initial approximations made by tracking back the vertices and edges points for the two cells $C_-$ and $C_+$ are good enough, then each of the approximations to the quantities $|F_{-\dtDisc}(C_-)|$ and $|F_{\dtDisc}(C_+)|$ should be very close to their actual values.
+If the initial approximations made by tracking back the vertices and edges points for the two cells $C_-$ and $C_+$ are good enough, then each of the approximations to the quantities $|F_{-\dtDisc}(C_-)|_\phi$ and $|F_{\dtDisc}(C_+)|_\phi$ should be very close to their actual values.
 Here, it is acceptable to track more points than what we track on average for the other cells $K\in\mesh$ to ensure that such an accuracy is obtained, since the global impact in terms of cost is minimal.
 In particular, one clear advantage of the GEM scheme comes from the absence of the approximations \eqref{eq:approx-loc-vol-cons}, which tells us that GEM is expected to give a better local mass conservation property compared to the GDM--ELLAM.

+\begin{remark}[Convergence tests] For this miscible displacement flow model, very few analytical solutions exist, and those that are known have a velocity field $\Daru$ such that $\divg(\mathbf{u})$ is non-zero almost everywhere in the domain (see, e.g., \cite[Section 3.1]{SR21-example}), which means that the wells (corresponding to $q^+$ and $q^-$) are also completely diffused in the domain.
+Also, when implementing an ELLAM scheme for these test cases, we do not encounter steep back-tracked functions as in Remark \ref{rem:ELLAM.steep}.
+As a consequence, the most efficient implementation of the GEM scheme boils down to taking $\alpha=1$ everywhere in \eqref{GSconc-GEM}, corresponding to a pure ELLAM scheme.
+Due to this, we do not provide convergence tests for the GEM scheme, as it will yield the same results as ELLAM, and would not give any interesting insight on the efficiency of the GEM scheme in preserving global and local mass balances -- its very \emph{raison d'\^etre}. \end{remark}